 The growing number of users of mobile devices

 Last year’s data and growth rate of mobile users is quite impressive.
-However, we are sure that the pandemic, 2020 has significantly accelerated this process, convincing new crowds of users and, consequently, businesses that are more willing to create mobile applications than ever before.
+However, we are sure that the pandemic in 2020 has significantly accelerated this process, convincing new crowds of users and, consequently, businesses that are more willing to create mobile applications than ever before.

 The downsides of mobile app development

-Behind each of the possibilities for software app development, there are advantages, but usually, they are not free of defects.
+Behind each of the possibilities for software app development, there are advantages, but they are usually not free of defects.
 For native development, the downside is the high development cost because development is done separately by two development teams.
-The cross-platform solutions might be less performant and your team might encounter difficulties while developing native features that natively would be much easier to develop.
-That’s why most of the cross-platform frameworks let you use native code even if you need just a single module or functionality.
-If you are thinking about developing your mobile project feel free to contact us and our team will help you choose the best technology for your project.
+The cross-platform solutions might be less performant, and your team might encounter difficulties while developing native features that natively would be much easier to create.
+That’s why most cross-platform frameworks let you use native code even if you need just a single module or functionality.
+If you are thinking about developing your mobile project, feel free to contact us, and our team will help you choose the best technology for your project.
 You can read about the workshops here.

 Hybrid vs. cross-platform vs. native development

-An additional advantage is while most of the application can be written cross-platform, modules that require writing the native code can be implemented in Swift in the case of iOS and Kotlin in the case of Android.
-Since some elements can be written cross-platform and others can be created as native ones, it is possible to save a lot of money and time, which would be necessary to develop a completely native code.
+An additional advantage is while most of the applications can be written cross-platform, modules that require writing the native code can be implemented in Swift in the case of iOS and Kotlin in the case of Android.
+Since some elements can be written cross-platform and others can be created as native ones, it is possible to save a lot of money and time, which would be necessary to develop an utterly native code.